|NEWS||17th Sep 2016|

 Set up by a team of cycling enthusiasts, all of whom have lost a family member or a friend to cancer, Bike 4 Cancer provides days respite breaks for British families affected by cancer.
 We also make grants to UK based care institutions and fund research into the positive effects of exercise (e.g. cycling) and how it can help with cancer prevention and recovery.

-This event usually sells out very quickly so please register your interest early to secure your place using the form below.
+This event usually sells out very quickly so please register early to secure your place.

 Given this event is limited to 4,000 riders, the route is less crowded than the British Heart Foundation event which attracts over 40,000 riders.
 The lower numbers arguably make for a safer ride.

 Open to all cyclists from the age of 16 upwards, the London to Brighton bike ride is the perfect event for families, aspiring cyclists or corporate teams.